filipgontko/Gontko-Security-Password-Manager/README.md

 * Encryption/Decryption for passwords storage (AES-256)
   * combination of a master password, secret.key file and salt
 * Master key stored as a hash (SHA-256)
-  * combination of master password, master_secret.key file and salt
+  * combination of master password, master_secret.key file, username of currently logged-in user on a computer and salt
 * Password generator
 * Password strength meter
 * Check if password has been pwned